barmalei/zebkit/src/jekyll/docs.dthen.md

 ---

 Writing and subsequent reading JS code can make developers crazy because of callbacks JS software is normally overloaded.
-Especially "curved" code is encouraged by asynchronous calls.
-JS Promises are good to make JS code better looking and understandable.
+JS Promises are good solution to make JS code better looking and understandable.
 But in a context of zebkit project standard promises concept was not enough.

-As an better alternative top JS Promise, zebkit has introduced 'DoIt' approach that have the following key advantages:
+As an better alternative to JS Promise, zebkit has introduced __'Dthen'__ approach that offers the following key advantages:

-**Simply run a sequence of methods.** No reject or resolve callbacks have to be called:
+**Simply run a sequence of methods.** No "reject" or "resolve" callbacks are expected to be called:

 ```js
 new zebkit.DoIt().then(function() {